Coming back to country

 Although she has painted her whole life, in 2016 she felt inexplicably drawn to her deep ancestral heritage and started painting in the traditional Aboriginal style.
 She soon realised that her works were becoming part of a cathartic healing process, with each painting reconnecting her with her long-forgotten past.

 “I believe in my ancestors and now I know that they are guiding me in my life and through my art.
-I always had a connection to land and there are places I’ve been that I am drawn to
+I always had a connection to land and there are places I’ve been that I am drawn to without explanation.”

 While Cheree enjoyed being a teacher, and felt teaching in Aboriginal communities was important, she struggled with the politics and red tape often involved.
 Leaving behind her teaching career to focus on her art full time opened up many opportunities.
 Holding art workshops to make a living allowed her own skills to soar.
 She had prints made of her art